 What's next for the label as far as the other artists?
 How does releasing as a singles label fit in with the universe concept?
 Is there a sort of roster or does not really like apply in this case?

 It's somewhere in the middle of both.
 We're only signing people for a while, we're not really signing people for multiple singles.
 So in that sense, whoever we're working with at the moment is the person that's technically signed.
 We definitely take a family approach still.
 We used to have a proper label back in the mid-2000s.
 Even though we had a few records that actually did really well, I really didn't like it.
 The process of turning a creative collaboration into only a business transaction, it was just tough for me.
 Obviously it's important, and we always give our best, but it just was soulless to me.
 So with 1NFINITY the hope was to try and construct a version of doing a label that had the least amount of that as possible.
 I tried to get all the strings cut off so it could be purely about like, "I think you're awesome, maybe you think I'm awesome too, let's do something awesome."

 Dig further into the world of IHC 1nfinity here.

 Check out Mark Redito's upcoming tour dates here.
-Neutropical is out June 1.
+Neutropical is out this August.